magiodev/prudent-pots/README.md

 ### Token Allocation and Reallocation

-- **Allocation**: Players can allocate tokens to any pot without an allocation fee.
+- **Allocation Rules**: Players can allocate tokens to any pot without an allocation fee.
+Each player is allowed to allocate tokens to a pot only once per game, preventing multiple allocations to the same pot.
+This rule is designed to ensure that players must carefully consider their initial strategic decisions.
-- **Reallocation**: Players can reallocate tokens to a different pot, incurring a `GameConfig.fee_reallocation`% reallocation fee that contributes to the next game's pool.
-This fee encourages players to make thoughtful decisions when reallocating.
+- **Reallocation Rules**: During reallocation, players are not bound by minimum or maximum bid constraints.
+However, a `GameConfig.fee_reallocation`% reallocation fee is still applied, contributing to the next game's pool.
+This fee encourages players to make thoughtful decisions when reallocating their tokens.

-### Dynamic Bid Constraints and Reallocation Limits
+### Allocation Dynamic Bid Constraints and Limits

-- **Minimum Bid**: The minimum amount a player can allocate or reallocate is dynamically set based on the average token count across all pots.
+- **Minimum Bid**: The minimum amount a player can allocate is dynamically set based on the average token count across all pots.
 This prevents players from placing insignificantly small bets and ensures engagement with the game's strategic elements.
-- **Maximum Bid**: The maximum bid is set to double the average token count across all pots, preventing overwhelmingly large bets that could unbalance the game.
+- **Maximum Bid**: The maximum bid a player can allocate is set to double the average token count across all pots, preventing overwhelmingly large bets that could unbalance the game.
-- **Reallocation Limits**: During reallocation, players must adhere to the same minimum and maximum bid constraints, ensuring consistency and fairness in strategic decisions throughout the game.

-These rules are designed to promote strategic depth, prevent exploitation, and ensure a balanced and engaging game experience for all players.
+- **Other Limits**: Additionally, players can both allocate or reallocate tokens only to empty pots.

 ### Winning Pot Determination